A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

 \secput{analysis}{\NUMAWS's Theoretical Guarantees}

-This section discusses why the modifications to the work stealing algorithm described in \secref{numaws} retains the same theoretical bounds. \NUMAWS provides the same execution time and cache miss bounds.
-Specifically, \NUMAWS executes a computation with $\work$ work and $\spa$ span in expected time $\work / P + O(\spa)$ on $P$ cores, and the number of successful steals can be bounded by $O(P\spa)$, although the constant in front of the $\spa$ term would be larger than that for the classic work stealing.
+\NUMAWS provides the same execution time and cache miss bounds as classic work stealing.
+Specifically, \NUMAWS executes a computation with $\work$ work and $\spa$ span in expected time $\work / P + O(\spa)$ on $P$ cores, and the number of successful steals can be bounded by $O(P\spa)$, although the constant in front of the $\spa$ term would be larger than that for classic work stealing.
 The bound on the number of steals allows one to constrain the additional cache misses with respect to sequential execution for private caches~\cite{AcarBlBl00}.
 The structure of the theoretical analysis largely follows that described by Arora et.\@ al ~\cite{AroraBlPl98} but with some delta.
 We provide the high level intuitions and describe the delta here.

 We first explain the intuition behind the original work stealing analysis using the potential function formulation by Arora et. al~\cite{AroraBlPl98}, henceforth referred to as the ABP analysis.
 Here, we assume a dedicated execution environment.\footnote{The ABP analysis provides bounds for both dedicated and multiprogrammed environments.}